 - Masking strategy can unintentionally create a harsher environment for the formula.

-B vitamins are common in multivitamin gummies because they fit nicely from a dosing standpoint.
-The challenge isn’t getting them into the formula-it’s ensuring content uniformity across every piece, from the first depositor shot to the last.
+B vitamins are popular because they dose easily.
+The real challenge is content uniformity—every piece from the first depositor shot to the last.
+Uniformity can drift when:

 - viscosity changes as the batch cools